Is eLearning on Tablets really Mobile Learning? [Chime in]

 Ask yourself this question, is this learning experience UNIQUELY MOBILE?

 - Is the experience re-imagined for touch or is it just a conversion from something that was intended for the precision of the tip of the arrow of a cursor?

-- Does something magical happen when I rotate my device from landscape to portrait and vice versa?
-In other words, when in landscape view, do I get additional resources when I turn my device into portrait mode?
-A great example of this is the YouTube app, it provides a unique experience in both portrait and landscape mode.
+- Does something special happen when I rotate my device from landscape to portrait and vice versa?
+In other words, when in landscape view, do I get additional resources when I turn my device into Portrait mode?
+A great example of this is the YouTube app, it provides a unique experience in both Portrait and Landscape mode.